microsoft/BCTech/samples/Word/README.md

 ### Exercise: Add a versioning table

-Download a Word layout from Business Central from the Report Layouts page (filter to type *Word* and then use the *Export Layout* action).
+Download any Word layout from Business Central from the Report Layouts page (filter to type *Word* and then use the *Export Layout* action).
 Navigate to the end of the Word file.
 Add a table with three columns and two rows like this:

 | Layout description | Version | Date of change |
 | ------------------ | ------- | -------------- |